sasdallas/reduceOS/source/kmods/README.txt

 ==========================================================

 reduceOS can load its drivers from .mod files, which are created with kernel and libc includes.
-THEY ARE NOT LINKED.
-THEY ARE SIMPLY ASSEMBLED INTO AN OBJ FILE CALLED (mod name).mod

 The modules themselves can have entirely different contents, but the important part is that all modules MUST have a metadata.
 In kernel/mod.h, the metadata structure can be found.
 It requires a name, description, init() method, and deinit() method.